WordPress/wpcs-docs/wordpress-coding-standards/css.md

 ### New naming convention

 For new stylesheets, contributors are encouraged to use the new naming convention for class selectors.

-ID selectors should still use the legacy naming convention with only hyphens to separate words.
+ID selectors are not encouraged but are sometimes unavoidable.
+Avoid them as much as possible.
+They should still use the legacy naming convention with only hyphens to separate words.

 For consistency with [the naming convention used in the block editor](https://github.com/wordpress/gutenberg/blob/trunk/docs/contributors/code/coding-guidelines.md#naming), class selectors are now allowed to use the [Two Dashes style of the BEM (Block, Element, Modifier) methodology](https://bem.info/en/methodology/naming-convention/#two-dashes-style).